johnjenkins/adg-components/README.md

-# ADG Combobox: a searchable single/multi select dropdown
+# ADG Combobox: A Searchable Single/Multi Select Dropdown

 An initiative of the [«Accessibility Developer Guide»](https://www.accessibility-developer-guide.com/) community to provide a **truly accessible** reusable **select dropdown** with the following features: